Shellfish and Aquaculture

 VanBlaricom, Glenn, Principal Investigator

-Researchers will explore the ecosystem-level consequences of the recent geoduck aquaculture expansion with goals to improve the sustainability and successful management of operations in Puget Sound.
+Researchers explored the ecosystem-level consequences of the recent geoduck aquaculture expansion with goals to improve the sustainability and successful management of operations in Puget Sound.

 Young, Graham, Principal Investigator

-Researchers are exploring new technologies to improve sablefish commercial fisheries.
+Researchers explored new technologies to improve sablefish commercial fisheries.